SafeRL-Lab/Robust-Gymnasium/README.md

 ## Sources and modes of uncertainty/perturbation

-In this benchmark, we consider extensive perturbation/uncertainty events that possibly happen during every moments in the interacting process (See Figure 1) due to different:
+In this benchmark, we consider extensive potential uncertainty/disturbance/generalizable events that happen during any places, with any modes, at any time, in the interacting process ranging from training to the testing.
+Those perturbation events can be generally categorized due to different:
 * **Sources:**
 * **Modes:**
 * **Frequency:** interactive modes that support step-wise interaction between disruptors, agents, and environments.